Tax credits: working out income

 |Money you got because your job ended or changed||Only include what you got that was more than £30,000|

 |Money you made from stocks and shares that you got from your employment|

 |Payments for any work you did whilst in prison|

 |Earnings from outside the UK||In British pounds*|

 *To work this out, use the average exchange rate for the last tax year.
 This will be the average exchange rate for the year to 31 March.
-You can use HMRC exchange rate tables.
+You can use HM Revenue and Customs (HMRC) exchange rate tables.

 Step 2: what to take off your gross pay

 To work out what to take off your gross pay, add up any of the following that apply to you, to get a total amount:

 |Add up these amounts||Notes|